 Pictured Recipe: Broccoli Rabe with Olives & Garlic

-To be Italian is to appreciate dark leafy vegetables, especially this earthily bitter brassica that pairs beautifully with bold ingredients like sausage, anchovy and hot pepper.
-Like other cabbage family members it's a nutrition superstar, providing plenty of vitamin C, potassium, calcium and fiber as well as carotenoids and cancer-fighting indoles and isothiocyanates.
+Also known as rapini, broccoli rabe is a dark leafy green vegetable that offers the earthy bitter brassica flavor that pairs beautifully with bold ingredients like sausage, anchovy and hot pepper.
+Like other cabbage family members, it's a nutrition superstar, providing plenty of vitamin C, potassium, calcium and fiber as well as carotenoids and cancer-fighting indoles and isothiocyanates.

 Pictured Recipe: Mediterranean Chickpea Quinoa Bowl

-Eaten daily, combined with grains and starches, beans provide high-quality protein along with folate, calcium, iron and zinc.
-They also offer benefits like healthy, filling doses of fiber (both soluble and insoluble), phytates and phytosterols; studies suggest beans may help manage diabetes, prevent colon cancer and reduce heart disease risk.
+When combined with grains and starches, chickpeas provide high-quality protein, folate, calcium, iron and zinc.
+They also offer benefits like healthy, filling doses of fiber (both soluble and insoluble), phytates and phytosterols.
+Studies suggest beans may help manage diabetes, prevent colon cancer and reduce heart disease risk.

 Pictured Recipe: One-Skillet Salmon with Fennel & Sun-Dried Tomato Couscous

 Traditionally unrefined grains (pasta, bread, barley, couscous) are the base of most Mediterranean diets.
-Leaving the grains whole lowers their glycemic index, so they are digested more slowly and produce gentler rises in glucose and insulin than refined versions; they also retain all their fiber, magnesium, vitamin E and other antioxidant phytochemicals.
+Whole grains have a lower glycemic index, meaning they are digested more slowly and produce gentler rises in glucose and insulin than the refined versions.
+Whole grains also retain all their fiber, magnesium, vitamin E and other antioxidant phytochemicals.
 Diets rich in whole grains may protect against heart disease, diabetes and other chronic diseases.

 Pictured Recipe: Hasselback Eggplant Parmesan

-Prized since antiquity (original Olympic winners were awarded jugs of it), olive oil is imperative in Mediterranean cookery, especially when it comes to preparing vegetables.
+Prized since antiquity (original Olympic winners were awarded jugs of it), olive oil is imperative in Mediterranean cooking, especially for preparing vegetables.
 Rich in monounsaturated fat and (in extra-virgin types) antioxidant polyphenols; many believe its wide use throughout the Mediterranean explains much of that region's low heart disease rates.